mmesiti/git-collaborative/content/concepts.md

 ## Forking a repository

-When a fork is made on GitHub/GitLab a complete copy, of all or selected branches, of the repository is made.
-The copy will reside under a different account on GitHub/GitLab.
+When a fork is made on a {term}`forge` a complete copy, of all or selected branches, of the repository is made.
+The copy will reside under a different account on a forge.
 Forking of a repository is of high relevance when working with a git repository to which you do not have write access.
 * In the fork repository commits can be made to the base branch (`main` or `master`), and to other branches.
 * The commits that are made within the branches of the fork repository can be contributed back to the parent repository by means of pull or merge requests.